Welcome

 AI proliferation in public spaces isn't actually about AI use as so much as it is about trying to stack the deck with culturally-likeminded people- which is to say, fucking morons.
 It's a way of getting smarter people to leave the room so that you can have the room.
 We'll just have the robot do ... whatever it is those eggheads did.
 The kind of person who genuinely wants to be free of being capable is a malleable person.

 People that use AI are relentless in trying to wear down other people into using it because they feel guilty about what they're doing and they know they should feel guilty.
 Everyone ever has felt insecurity about the limits of their own ability.
 God knows I do.
 The drive to resolve that conflict is what pushes us.
 Getting more people to use AI dulls that push.
 If we're all equally reliant on the everything machine, there's less guilt about the need to improve.
+It's not about making it more acceptable to use the useful tool, it's about laundering incompetence.

 In terms of how AI is going to shape things economically and thus socially: If AI is truly the new cotton-gin then it would be pretty foolish to think that constant vigilance in favour of bespoke basket-weaving would spare us from the future.
 However.
-I think people fixate on art in particular when it comes to the consequences of AI because expression is, frankly, the thing that hasn't been taken outsourced yet.
+I think people fixate on art in particular when it comes to the consequences of AI because expression is, frankly, the thing that hasn't been outsourced yet.

 The AI stuff is like government; it won't leave you alone to be a private citizen.
 I've certainly had angry moments about AI in the last few years.
 The people who've spoken to me most enthusiastically have been the least computer literate people I know.
 It's like covid all over again; if you were paying attention before that happened, you knew covid was coming.
 There was a lot of people who didn't believe it was coming.
 Then it did.
 Overnight programming change.
 Suddenly people were subject matter experts.
 The whole skepticsm, healthy-concern-for-authority script flipped.